 A minor in Hospitality and Tourism Management (HTM) is available.
 The 18-credit minor in HTM will provide a student with a basic background in the field.
 Students often combine this with a major in Business Administration, Management, Marketing, Strategic Communications, Interior Design, Sport Management, University Studies, or Apparel, Retail Merchandising, and Design.

-HTM program at NDSU provides you with a strong educational background for a variety of career options in the hospitality industry.
+HEM program at NDSU provides you with a strong educational background for a variety of career options in the hospitality industry.
 Our graduates find work in hotels, restaurants, casinos, resorts, country clubs, meeting and event planning, and more.
 Explore career options ⇒

 The program has undergone this process to ensure students receive a quality education.
 The ACPHA guidelines and standards help us pursue excellence in the area of hospitality administration.
 Learn more about ACPHA ⇒